hraberg/domaren/README.md

 `render-root!` renders a Hiccup style tree under a DOM node.
 `render!` is an optional render loop using watches and [`requestAnimationFrame`](https://developer.mozilla.org/en/docs/Web/API/window/requestAnimationFrame).
+`render-str` renders a component to a HTML string without involving the DOM.

 Caching of inputs to components to avoid rendering sub trees are done straight in the DOM, there are no cursors or special atoms.